tim-gromeyer/MarkdownEdit/index.md

 ![Example](https://github.com/software-made-easy/MarkdownEdit/raw/main/doc/images/Example.png)

 ## Preview
-A preview is avaiable [here](https://software-made-easy.github.io/MarkdownEdit/markdownedit.html).
+A preview is available [here](https://software-made-easy.github.io/MarkdownEdit/markdownedit.html).

 Notes:
 - Performance might be bad
-- Some functions such as spellchecking are not avaiable
+- Some functions such as spellchecking are not available

 ## Download